opentofu/tofu-ls/docs/USAGE.md

 in the [installation.md](./installation.md) if the client doesn't download the server itself.
 And make sure `tofu-ls` command is accessible.

+> [!NOTE]
-_NOTE_ If you are unable to configure `tofu-ls` command to be directly accessible by the editor.
+> If you are unable to configure `tofu-ls` command to be directly accessible by the editor.
-You can enter the absolute path of the `tofu-ls` binary instead.
+> You can enter the absolute path of the `tofu-ls` binary instead.

 The following filetypes are supported by the OpenTofu Language Server: